TUC/TES engages STMA on the informal sector

 She said the TUC after identifying the challenges was leading the process of building the power of the informal sector workers, link them with the various subcommittees in the assemblies for a collaborative effect.

-Brother Enoch Bio, the General Secretary for the Union of Informal Workers Association said the objective was to deepen the social dialogue process of engagement of the informal economy workers within the assemblies.
+Brother Enoch Bio, the General Secretary, Union of Informal Workers Association, said the objective was to deepen the social dialogue process of engagement of the informal economy workers within the assemblies.

-A committee is also inaugurated to ensure an effective liaison between the sector players and the assemblies.
+A committee had also been inaugurated to ensure an effective liaison between the sector players and the assemblies.

 GNA